 Having built a wide range of devices over the past 20 years, we know how important it is to understand your intended user.
 A number of sessions at this year’s MD&M West conference touched on the subject of user-centered design and product development.

-We discussed techniques to translate user needs into formal design requirements, which can help to create a product that both satisfies the end-user and meets regulatory standards.
+We discussed techniques to translate user needs into formal industrial design requirements, which can help to create a product that both satisfies the end-user and meets regulatory standards.
 And while we’re on the subject of user needs – one session at MD&M West underscored that it’s not just about meeting a user’s obvious needs; it’s about understanding and digging into unspoken needs, too.

 Human factors engineering was not far from our minds during these discussions.
 Ultimately, to create a great product you need to understand the environment that will shape and inform the interaction between a product and its user.